yzhao062/pyod/README.rst

         # get outlier scores
         y_train_scores = clf.decision_scores_  # raw outlier scores
         y_test_scores = clf.decision_function(X_test)  # outlier scores

-**Note on Python 2.7**\ :
-To be consistent with the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 in the future (dates are still to be decided).
-We encourage you to use Python 3.5 or newer for the latest functions and bug fixes.
-More information can be found at the `scikit-learn install page <https://scikit-learn.org/stable/install.html>`_.

 **Citing PyOD**\ :